Learning Outcomes:

 Task 5

-In Task 5, you need to implement the logic that terminates the game and executes the command SHOW_STATS
+In Task 5, you need to implement the logic that terminates the game (when the specified number of rounds is over) and executes the command SHOW_STATS

 • first of all, the user cannot run the command PLAY before the game is started (it shows an error message):

-Error!
+281-mind-game> Error!
 Game not started yet.
-Please start a new game first
+Please start a new game first.

 • The player has the freedom to start a new game with NEW_GAME while the current game is not finished yet.
 In this case, everything must starts from a blank state.
 If a new game is made whilst another is in progress, end the current game without displaying the stats/winner and just immediately start a new game.